 My research agenda spans wartime violence, political order and peacebuilding.
-In my first book, I showed how the introduction of democratic reforms shaped the behavior of armed groups and civilians to explain how political cleansing became a feature of the Colombian civil war.
-Now I study the effects of that violence by focusing on civilian resettlement, peace-building and state-building.
+In my first book, I showed how democratic reforms led armed groups to target civilians who supported political rivals, making political cleansing a feature of the Colombian civil war.
+Now I study the effects of that violence through civilian resettlement, peace-building and state-building.

 2017.
 Democracy and Displacement in Colombia’s Civil War.
 Cornell University Press.